zacanger/niddesa/text/mahaniddesa-from-chinese/15-chinese-google.md

 "He doesn't grieve "there is no mine"": "He doesn't grieve things that have changed, or things that are changing: "My eyes have changed."
-He is not sad; my ears... (omitted)... …"My blood has changed."
+He is not sad; my ears... (omitted)... ..."My blood has changed."
 He is not sad, tired, weeping, pounding his chest, crying, or coming to confusion."
 He is not sad for him, "there is no mine."